grannycart/musicforemma/MusicForEmma.md

 Parton.)
 She sang more than one James Bond theme song.
 And she sang that song *These Boots Are Made For Walking*.
 I'm sure you've heard it.
 But like Johnny Cash, she didn't write most of her songs.
-(For a lot of performers back then, and even today, it's pretty normal to have someone else write your songs.)
+(For a lot of performers back then, and even today, it was pretty normal to have someone else write your songs.)
 She had a friend named Lee Hazlewood who wrote all of her most famous songs.
 And he *was* one of the great song writers.
 But he wasn't a terrific singer, so he usually got Nancy to sing for him (smart, huh?).
 More people know *These Boots Are Made For Walking*, but this song, **Sand**, is one of the best that Lee and Nancy ever did together.

 ## Kraftwerk